 \subsection{Feature Fusion}

-In the finetuning stage, the following feature fusion methods have been implemented to integrate features from the side CNN that was pretrained on unannotated data, with those extracted by the COCO-pretrained YOLO11n backbone.
-Since the side CNN has the same architecture as the YOLO11n backbone, its feature maps have identical dimensions as those from the YOLO11n backbone, enabling seamless fusion.
+In the finetuning stage, the following feature fusion methods have been implemented to integrate features from the side CNN, which is pretrained on unannotated data, with those extracted by the COCO-pretrained YOLO11n backbone.
+The side CNN is implemented with the same architecture as the YOLO11n's backbone, the features from the side CNN and the features from the YOLO backbone therefore have the same spatial size ($H$x$W$) and channel number($C$), which enables a seamless fusion.